 Medical professionals know that manual segmentation and quantitative susceptibility mapping (QSM) assessments of the motor cortex are difficult, necessary, and time-consuming.

 ML techniques are now increasingly popular for addressing brain-related problems.
 Automating such procedures with ML could aid in the development of promising imaging biomarkers.
-Such novel initiatives can help to reduce workflow burdens on providers.
+Such novel initiatives can help reduce providers' workflow burdens.

 4. Detecting Thoracic Complications